Are you recovering?

 Returning to running checklist

-Keep your effort easy and avoid any unnecessarily periods of elevating your heart rate.
+Keep your effort easy and avoid any unnecessary periods of elevating your heart rate.

-Monitor structural stress and check in with yourself on a day to day basis.
+Monitor structural stress (muscles, bones, ligaments, tendons) and check in with yourself on a day to day basis.

 Ensure you're getting adequate sleep.
 Without sleep, we don't adapt.